List of Pirates of the Caribbean characters: Tia Dalma

 Calypso and Davy Jones briefly reunite while she is locked in the brig of the ship.
 Calypso says she still feels deeply for Jones.
 She responds to his anger by saying that Jones never would have loved her if not for her uncontrollable and unpredictable nature.
 She chastises him for abandoning his duty to ferry souls to the other world.
 Calypso is also furious that the Pirate Lords trapped her in her human form.
 Thus, her true motives are revealed: she plans to use her powers against the current court in revenge for the original act of turning her into a human.
 She will also fully give her love to Jones, and they reconcile.
 When she touches Jones, he momentarily transforms back into the man he once was.

 Barbossa and Ragetti release Calypso from her human form.
 Before Calypso is fully freed, Will tells her that it was Davy Jones who betrayed her by revealing to the first Brethren Court how to bind her into her human form.
 Bound by ropes, she grows to nearly sixty feet high, towering over the crew.
 Barbossa asks that she fulfill their agreement and use her powers to aid the pirates.
 Calypso breaks free, transforming herself into thousands of small crabs that engulf the ship and flee into the sea.
 Angry at both the Pirate Lords and Jones, she refuses to help either side.
 Her fury creates a violent maelstrom that becomes the battlefield between the Black Pearl and the Flying Dutchman.

-Calypso does not appear in On Stranger Tides and Dead Men Tell No Tales.

-Pintel and RagettiPintel and Ragetti, portrayed by Lee Arenberg and Mackenzie Crook, appear in The Curse of the Black Pearl, Dead Man's Chest, and At World's End.
-The two are bumbling pirates originally on Barbossa's cursed crew aboard the Black Pearl, who later serve under Jack and Barbossa again by the end of At World's End.
+While Calypso does not appear, Tia Dalma is referenced in On Stranger Tides.
+In Ted Elliott and Terry Rossio's screenplay of On Stranger Tides, Jack Sparrow has a ring pilfered from Tia Dalma's shack in Dead Man's Chest, which he gives to Angelica, who said she had to trade it to learn the "rules of the Fountain" known as the profane ritual.
+Later, as Jack and Angelica discuss the ritual, the latter grabs a snake and wields it at Jack before saying, (a la Tia Dalma) "All da years dat dey have lived, and they could have lived, if fate'd been kinder."
+Although Tia Dalma was not directly referenced in the final cut of the film, her backstory with Angelica would still be mentioned in other media, notably Pirates of the Caribbean: On Stranger Tides: The Visual Guide.
+Around the release of On Stranger Tides in 2011, Naomie Harris stated that she was asked to record some Tia Dalma lines that would be said in the film by Penélope Cruz, who portrayed Angelica.